masbicudo/LetsEncrypt-Certificate-Creator/README.md

  - **Target** and **Key** are just there for information.
 They get filled when the challenge is created.
  - **Local root**: is the root of your static site repository.
     Point to that repository so the files that are needed for the challenge are created for you.
+ - **SSG**: is the static site generator being used.
+    Each SSG needs it's own set of files and patches so that the challenge file is exposed.
+    If your SSG is not in the list, open an issue, and consider creating a pull request. =D Also, you can always do this step manually, creating only the challenge file and setting up the SSG manually.
  - **Git username**: the username that will be used to push the needed files back to the origin (e.g. GitHub or GitLab).
  - **Git password**: guess what